CRDT Overview

 ↑ CRDT algorithm automatically mergesWhy Yrs?

-Yrs is the Rust port of Yjs, the most battle-tested CRDT implementation:
+Cloudillo uses Yrs, the Rust port of the battle-tested Yjs CRDT library:

 Architecture